 This post may contain affiliate links.
 Read our disclosure policy.

 Need another pumpkin recipe?
-Try these pumpkin muffins with cake mix, pumpkin cupcakes with cream cheese frosting, or paleo pumpkin chunk blondies.
+Try pumpkin muffins with cake mix, cinnamon swirl pumpkin bread, or paleo pumpkin chunk blondies.

 pumpkin banana bread healthy